Grouping in Blazor Pivot Table

 Ungrouping Existing Custom Groups

-To remove a custom group in the Pivot Table, simply right-click on the grouped header and select the “Ungroup” option from the context menu.
-This action will separate the grouped items back into their individual headers within the Pivot Table.
+To remove a custom group in the Pivot Table, right-click on the grouped header and select the Ungroup option from the context menu.
+This action separates the grouped items back into their individual headers within the Pivot Table.

 NOTE

-After ungrouping, if you remove the related field from the report, any custom group fields associated with it will also be removed from the Pivot Table.
+After ungrouping, if you remove the related field from the report, any custom group fields associated with it are also removed from the Pivot Table.

 NOTE